Saint Petersburg city, Russia (Sankt Peterburg, St Petersburg)

 Author: Alex Grachov

-Saint Petersburg is one of the most important economic centers of Russian Federation.
-The economics of the city is based mainly on industry and tourism.
+Today, Saint Petersburg is one of the most important economic centers of the Russian Federation.
+The local economy is based mainly on industry and tourism.

-Saint Petersburg is the most important center between Scandinavia and Europe, central parts of Russia and Baltic states.
-Highways connect Saint-Petersburg with Moscow and Finnish border (M10 “Scandinavia”), with Estonian border (M11 “Narva”), with Murmansk (M18 “Kola”), with Pskov and Byelorussian border (M20).
+St. Petersburg is the most important center between Scandinavia and Europe, central parts of Russia and the Baltic countries.
+Highways connect the city with Moscow and the Finnish border (M10 “Scandinavia”), with the Estonian border (M11 “Narva”), with Murmansk (M18 “Kola”), with Pskov and the Byelorussian border (M20).

-There are 5 train stations in the city:
+There are five train stations in St. Petersburg:

-• Vitebsky station (trains to south-west, including Kiev, Warsaw, Berlin; local trains to Oredezh, Veliky Novgorod)
+• Vitebsky station (trains to the south-west, including Kiev, Warsaw, Berlin; local trains to Oredezh, Veliky Novgorod);

-• Ladoga station (trains to north-east, including Murmansk, Vologda, Petrozavodsk, Arkhangelsk)
+• Ladoga station (trains to the north-east, including Murmansk, Vologda, Petrozavodsk, Arkhangelsk);

-• Moscow station (to Moscow, southern and central part of Russia)
+• Moscow station (to Moscow, southern and central parts of Russia);

 • Finland station (local trains and trains to Helsinki).